GabrielRodriguez66/EmailOrganizer/README.md

-# Don't repeat boring tasks, if you're a programmer.
+# Don't repeat boring tasks if you're a programmer.

-Before running the script, in case you're using gmail [turn Allow less secure apps to ON](https://myaccount.google.com/lesssecureapps).
+Note: Before running the script, in case you're using gmail [turn Allow less secure apps to ON](https://myaccount.google.com/lesssecureapps).